amogh7joshi/farmland-anomalies/README.md

 git clone https://github.com/amogh7joshi/crop-field-health.git
 ```

+### Python Setup

-A Makefile is included for installation.
+A Makefile is included for Python installation.
 To use it, run the following.

 ```shell script
 make install